RAV Armaturen GmbH

 Physical Vices

-1. All parts found to be defective due to circumstances prior to the transfer of risk must either be repaired or replaced by flawless products at the option of the Supplier.
-The detection of such defects must be promptly notified to the Supplier in writing.
-Replaced parts become the property of the Supplier.
+1. All parts found to be defective due to circumstances prior to the transfer of risk must either be repaired

-3. The Supplier shall bear all direct costs of a repair or substitute delivery including the shipping costs if the claim is found to be warranted.
-He shall furthermore bear the costs for the disassembly and reinstallation and the wages of possibly required assemblers and auxiliaries including their travel expenses provided that this does not constitute an unreasonable charge on the Supplier.
+3. The Supplier shall bear all direct costs of a repair or substitute delivery including the shipping costs if the claim

 5. Further claims are subject to the provisions in Section VII.2.